 As your child approaches the middle school years, you may notice a new independence and a persistent question...“Why?”
-This point in your child's development is the perfect opportunity to train him or her in the art of civil discourse.
+This point in your child's development is the perfect opportunity to train him in the art of civil discourse.
 By learning logic and the art of reason and debate, your child will know how to stand strong in the faith and engage others in a loving way.

 Modern educational methods tend to stay the same throughout a child's K-12 years — memorize some information then reproduce it to pass a test.
 Classical education changes to match your child's learning stage.
 In high school, students become concerned with what others think of them.
 This is a golden opportunity to infuse wisdom and eloquence.